 - And Show It to You: Bart claims he learned how to do this in karate class.

 - Be Careful What You Wish For: Homer wishes that Flanders' store goes bankrupt, but once it actually happens and he witnesses the family begin to suffer as a result, he feels guilty about it.

-- Everyone Has Standards: Homer thinks that outright wishing for Ned to die would be going too far,note but not wishing he'd go broke and lose his store (until it actually happened).
+- Everyone Has Standards: Homer thinks that outright wishing for Ned to die would be going too far, but not wishing he'd go broke and lose his store (until it actually happened).

 - Evil Laugh: Homer at the end of the barbecue scene.
-Unfortunately for him, he had a mouthful of burger at the time, causing him to choke partway through the laugh and for Ned to have to perform the Heimlich manouevre on him.
+Unfortunately for him, he had a mouthful of burger at the time, causing him to choke partway through the laugh and for Ned to have to perform the Heimlich maneuver on him.

 - Gratuitous German: Lisa tells Homer about Schadenfreude, the German term for taking pleasure in the suffering of others.
 This leads Homer to ask what's the opposite of that; when she replies that would be "sour grapes," he believes that it's another German word, saying "Boy, those Germans have a word for everything.".